LogtalkDotOrg/logtalk3/scripts/pack/logtalk/README.md

 makes loading of Logtalk silent.
 If you make other changes to this file, or to other contents of the `../logtalk-3.00.2` directory, be sure to make a backup before upgrading or removing this pack.

+The `../logtalk-3.00.2` directory contains several handy scripts but due to a current limitation of the `archive` library used for extracting the pack files, the executable permission of the script files is not being preserved.
+This can be manually fixed after installing the pack using the following steps (adjust the `logtalk-3.00.2` directory full path if necessary for your installation):

+	$ cd $HOME/lib/swipl/pack/logtalk/logtalk-3.00.2
+	$ chmod a+x scripts/cleandist.sh
+	$ ./scripts/cleandist.sh